Construal Level International Multilab Replication Project

 What’s the project’s aim?
 To replicate key experimental findings underpinning Construal Level Theory (CLT)—a theory that suggests that psychologically distant things are more abstractly represented than psychologically close ones.

 Which studies are we aiming to replicate?
 CLT suggests that there are four forms of psychological distance: temporal, spatial, social, and likelihood.
 For the first study of the project, we will replicate two temporal studies, one spatial study, and one likelihood study.
 The four studies we plan to replicate can be found here.

 How will we do it?
 We will use a multi-lab approach where each lab collects data on all four studies.
 Rather than replicating a single empirical finding, this approach allows us to subject CLT to multiple testing from different angles.

 What’s the timeline?
 We have received a revise-and-resubmit decision on our submitted Registered Replication Report to Advances in Methods and Practices in Psychological Science (AMPPS, January, 2023).
 You can find the preprint of the Stage 1 paper here.
-The current plan is that data collection will take place from the beginning of 2021 until the beginning of 2022.
+The current plan is that data collection will take place from the beginning of fall 2021 to June 2022.
 More updates here.

 What’s required of you?